General Academic Requirements

 For the full text on the Academic Regulations and Instructions for Registration, see the Registrar’s Office web site at:

-To access the most up-to-date course information including credit bearing summer session offerings (*The course information in the PDF versions of the University Bulletin and Course Announcement Bulletin is current as of February 2016),see:
+To access the most up-to-date course information including credit bearing summer session offerings (*The course information in the PDF versions of the University Bulletin and Course Announcement Bulletin is only updated just prior to registration events), see:

 The semester course is the unit of credit.
 This is defined as a course taken for the duration of one semester and, for purposes of evaluation, may be considered the approximate equivalent of four semester hours.